 - Because of his stubborn streak, he isn’t recommended for first-time dog owners.

-- Socialization and obedience training is key to ensure that he grows into a well-mannered pup.
+- Socialization and obedience training is key due to their stubborn nature.

 - The Shiba Husky will need brushing most days to keep his coat looking healthy.

-- This pup likes to shed, so make sure to keep a de-shedder on hand to manage dog hair.
+- This pup likes to shed, so use a de-shedder regularly to manage dog hair.

 - He should be placed with older children due to his size and boisterous nature.